e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 ![Image](../../media/images/block-result.png)

-To manipulate styles of the elements, ewizardjs component `wiz-layut` has special props such as:
+To manipulate styles of the elements, ewizardjs component `wiz-layout` has special props such as:

-- `css` - used to pass the styles inlined in the root element of `wiz-layut` component;
+- `css` - used to pass the styles inlined in the root element of `wiz-layout` component;
-- `grid` - used to pass inlined styles to table cells that wraps nested elements of `wiz-layout`.
+- `grid` - used to pass inlined styles to table cells that wraps nested elements of `wiz-layout`;

-Reffer to [`wiz-layout` props](https://git.qapint.com/ewizardjs/email/components/wiz-layout/blob/master/index.vue#L12) to get aquented with props syntax, format and explanation.
+Refer to [`wiz-layout` props](https://git.qapint.com/ewizardjs/email/components/wiz-layout/blob/master/index.vue#L12) to get acquainted with props syntax, format and explanation.

 ### Block metadata

-eWizard editor takes out the information about the blocks from the file `blocks.json` in root of `blocks-library` and add all the blocks denoted in `blocks.json` to sidebar.
+eWizard editor takes out the information about the blocks from the file `blocks.json` in root of `blocks-library` folder and add all the blocks denoted in `blocks.json` to sidebar.

 Also, `blocks.json` contains meta information with block content description.
-That information is showed in when user hover mouse upon a block in sidebar.
+That information is showed in when user hover the mouse upon a block in sidebar.

 Each block from the `blocks-library` should be described as an object in `components` array of `blocks.json` file with the following structure: